Sarie Marais: Sarie women's magazine

 The contemporary Afrikaans women's magazine Sarie takes its name from this song.
 Originally entitled Sarie Marais – a name which at the time (1949) of its first publication was synonymous with the idea of empowered Afrikaans womanhood – it was the first Afrikaans magazine to focus on the female market, with a content ranging from fashion, decor, and beauty to relationship advice and family planning.

 The actual Sarie Marais

 It is not clear if Sarie Marais was a real person or fictitious.
-Two persons have been mentioned as being the real Sarie Marais: Sarie Maré (full name Sara Johanna Adriana Maré) (1840–1877) and Sarie Maré (full name Susara Margaretha Maré) (1869–1939).
+Two persons have been mentioned as being the real Sarie Marais: Sarie Maré (full name Susara Johanna Adriana Maré) (1840–1877) and Sarie Maré (full name Susara Margaretha Maré) (1869–1939).

-Sara Johanna Adriana Maré
+Susara Johanna Adriana Maré

-Sara Johanna Adriana Maré was born in Uitenhage, Cape Province on 10 May 1840.
+Susara Johanna Adriana Maré was born in Uitenhage, Cape Province on 10 May 1840 as the daughter of Johannes Albertus Gerhardus Maré (also spelt Maree) and Susara Johanna Adriana Kok.
 She married Louis Jacobus Nel in 1857 in Pietermaritzburg.
 Maré died at the age of 37 after giving birth to her 11th child, and was buried near the old homestead on their farm Welgegund, near Greytown, KwaZulu-Natal.

-As noted above, one of her sons was field chaplain Dominee Paul Nel, who served in the First Anglo-Boer War and supposedly often told stories around the campfires about his childhood and his beautiful mother Sarie Maré, who died young.
+As noted above, one of her sons was field chaplain Dominee (Pastor) Paul Nel, who served in the First Anglo-Boer War and supposedly often told stories around the campfires about his childhood and his beautiful mother Sarie Maré, who died young.